FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

 - Text fields with different input types (Text, numbers, etc..)
 (Part 1)
 - Drop downs and check boxes (Part 1)
 - Local and server validations (Part 1)
-- Type heads for local and server auto completing.
+- Typeaheads for local and server auto completing.
 (Part 2)
 - Automatic text field population (Part 2)
 - Loading indeicators and snack bars once the form is submited.
 (Part 2)

 We'll start small and build up on that.
 I do not want to repeat what's on the documentation I will explain anything needed for the tutorial here but if you need to look more into something the [docs](https://api.flutter.dev/) are an incredible source.

-Here is what you should have by the end of this tutorial:

-(INSERT GIF HERE)

 ## Getting things ready
 I'll assume you already have a flutter project created and want to add this as a widget.
 I like to put all my screen widgets in a folder called screens.